 Research

-Our group focuses on problem driven development of AI/ML approaches to data exploration, hypothesis generation and computational scientific discovery to facilitate translational biomedicine.
+Our group at the Heidelberg Univeristy and Heidelberg Unviersity Hospital focuses on problem driven development of AI/ML approaches to data exploration, hypothesis generation and computational scientific discovery to facilitate translational biomedicine.

-We currently focus on representation learning and (un-)supervised analysis of spatial omics data.
+We work on representation learning and (un-)supervised analysis of spatial omics data.
 We develop new and extend existing explainable, scalable and readily deployable methods for multi-view learning, graph neural networks, metaheuristic optimization and optimal transport to:

 - Identify clinically relevant spatial regions and interactions by explanatory modeling and optimization of global and local tissue/condition specific persistent multicellular patterns.

-- Learn higher order spatial structural and functional organization to form taxonomical models of tissues for comparative analyses and generation of in-silico samples.
+- Learn higher order structural and functional organization, and their alignment in space and time to form tissue models for diffential and interventional analyses.

-- Integrate spatial multiomics data with databases of prior knowledge to discover context specific mechanistic insighs spanning multiple omics layers.
+- Integrate single-cell and spatial multiomics data with databases of prior knowledge to discover context specific mechanistic insighs spanning multiple omics layers.

 Our interest is to address questions of structure-function relationships in disease, progression and response to treatment.